floragunncom/search-guard-docs/_content/_docs_signals/rest_api_admin_activate.md

 order: 960
 layout: docs
 edition: community
-description: How to globally activate and deactivate all alerting watches for Elasticsearch.
+description: How to globally activate and deactivate all alerting watches for OpenSearch/Elasticsearch.
 ---

 <!--- Copyright 2020 floragunn GmbH -->